AlassaneSow/Relampago-population-genomics/SNP Calling and Filtering/README.md

 * Remove SNPs with >80% missing data
 * --mac 3.
 This removes rare alleles and is likely optional.
 I Can retain for some analyses but probably important for selective sweep scans?
 Idk.

 ## Now that we've made a file containing informative, high-quality SNPs we can start analyzing the data.
-I chose to analyze the [population strucutre](/Population%20Structure/Population%20Structure.md) first.
+I chose to [LD prune](/Linkage%20Disequilibrium/README.md) the data first before analyzing the [population strucutre](/Population%20Structure/Population%20Structure.md).